exelearning/exereader/README.md

 ## Getting started

-1. Donwnload and install it like any other app.
+1. Download and install it like any other app.
 2. Open eXeReader and click on the + icon at the bottom of the screen.
 3. Open or download your eXeLearning content.